-The Cambridge Summer College is a two week university preparation programme in the beautiful city of Cambridge.
-Participants on this programme will live and study at Peterhouse, Cambridge and select two subjects to explore in depth for the duration of the course.
+The Cambridge Summer College is a two-week university preparation programme in the beautiful city of Cambridge.
+Participants on this programme will live and study at Clare College, Cambridge and select two subjects to explore in depth for the duration of the course.

 Students opting for International Relations as one of their subjects will course examine political, institutional, and military turning points since the First World War, to understand their influence on the world today.

 Students will receive an introduction to fundamental international relations theory (Realism and Liberalism) and thoroughly analyse the ideologies that competed for world domination through war and influence in the twentieth century.

 • The Great War – Causes and reality, 1900-1918

 • Treaty of Versailles and the League of Nations, 1918-1939

 • The rise of the European Community, 1945-Present

 • The First Gulf War and the War in Bosnia (1990's)

 • 11 September, 2001 – Afghanistan and Iraq